OFAC Compliance FAQ

 OFAC-affected transactions must be kept for five years and made available to OFAC on request.

-What is the punishment for OFAC non-compliance?
+What is the penalty for OFAC non-compliance?

 Failure to comply with OFAC can result in fines up to $10 million and 30 years in prison for a corporation.